 Here’s a couple images to pin so you can refer to this tutorial later as well:

-–paper in a variety of colors (I prefer cardstock)
+- Colored paper or cardstock in a variety of colors

 Paper Flowers VIDEO TUTORIAL